shoreagents/shoreagents-ai-monorepo/GUNTING-COMPLETE-HIRE-TO-WORK-FLOW (1).md

 - Can APPROVE or REJECT each
 - If rejected, sends feedback
 - Staff fixes and resubmits
-- Once all 8 APPROVED ΓåÆ Complete onboarding
+- Once all 8 APPROVED → Complete onboarding

 **Test:**
-- Γ£à All 8 steps work
+- ✅ All 8 steps work
-- Γ£à File uploads work (resume, ID)
+- ✅ File uploads work (resume, ID)
-- Γ£à Data saves correctly
+- ✅ Data saves correctly
-- Γ£à Admin can view all sections
+- ✅ Admin can view all sections
-- Γ£à Admin can approve/reject
+- ✅ Admin can approve/reject
-- Γ£à Feedback system works
+- ✅ Feedback system works
-- Γ£à Complete onboarding triggers next step
+- ✅ Complete onboarding triggers next step

 ---

-### ≡ƒöƒ **WELCOME FORM ("Get to Know You")**
+### 🔟 **WELCOME FORM ("Get to Know You")**

 **Location:** Triggered after onboarding complete